-13.5.14 Summary
+13.5.13 Summary

-- 13.5.15 It is the Councils' policy to require 5% of the whole scheme to be delivered as fully wheelchair accessible (building regulations, Part M, Category 3 homes).
-The proposal delivers 13 units (6 affordable and 7 market) which is 14% of the whole scheme. - 13.5.16 The Council's Housing Strategy 2021-26 also aims for 5% of all units to be bungalows.
-The proposal delivers 20 units (22%) as flats with all first floor flats having lifts.
+- 13.5.14 It is the Councils' policy to require 5% of the whole scheme to be delivered as fully wheelchair accessible (building regulations, Part M, Category 3 homes).
+The proposal delivers a total of 13 market units that are M4(3) compliant, 10% market housing and 15% affordable housing.
+The planning statement confirms that the proposal would provide 17% M4(3) units for the whole scheme. - 13.5.15 The Council's Housing Strategy 2021-26 also aims for 5% of all units to be bungalows.
+The proposal delivers 17 units (22%) as flats with all first-floor flats having lifts.
 There are no separate bungalows provided which is contrary to this guidance.

-- 13.5.17 The proposed housing mix would provide 54 market dwellings which would comprise 3 bedrooms or more which is equates to 100%.
+- 13.5.16 The proposed housing mix would provide 45 market dwellings which would comprise 3 bedrooms or more which is equates to 100%.
 UDC Housing Officer considers that there is a greater need for 2 bed houses than 3 bed houses in Saffron Walden, which is backed-up by the 2024 LHNA.
-The proposal should incorporate more 2 beds in accordance with the Local Housing Needs Assessment Report. - 13.5.18 While the proposal provides the required level of affordable housing it does not specify what the split is between different affordable products.
+The proposal should incorporate more 2 beds in accordance with the Local Housing Needs Assessment Report. - 13.5.17 While the proposal provides the required level of affordable housing it does not specify what the split is between different affordable products.
 Contrary to policy it clusters all the affordable in one location which will not provide a balanced and integrated community.
-Furthermore, UDC Housing Officer considers that the proposed affordable housing mix has too many 3 bedroom houses proposed, and no 2 bedroom houses included within the proposed mix.
-The proposal needs to amend the proposal and/or provide justification to this position.
+Furthermore, UDC Housing Officer considers the affordable housing mix and type would assist towards meeting the local housing need and each property meets NDSS.
+However, the affordable housing could be better integrated within the site as at present there is effectively a single cluster of 30 affordable units.
+The proposal needs to amend the proposal and/or provide justification to this position. - 13.5.18 The Planning Inspectorate found in the previous proposal (UTT/24/1898/PINS) that 'Policy SW1 of the NP states that the housing mix should include a mix of sizes which reflects local needs and that the specific mix should be based on up-to-date local evidence and need.
+As there is a lack of 1 and 2 bedroom houses within the mix of market housing and an overprovision of 3 bed houses, as identified in the up-to-date LHNAR then there would be conflict with this policy and therefore gave any conflict full weight.'